Skip to content

 The design principles that hold the whole thing together:

-Retrieval-augmented context.
-Several features (company assessment, interview preparation, salary insights) perform real-time web research before generation.
-Research results are injected into the prompt context window, grounding the model’s output in current factual information rather than relying solely on parametric knowledge.
+Retrieval-augmented grounding with parallel multi-source orchestration.
+Features that depend on real-time information (company assessment, salary insights) perform live web research before generation.
+Multiple research queries fire concurrently across different information facets, results are deduplicated, relevance-ranked using our domain-specific embedding model with exponential recency decay, and injected into the generation context — grounding the model’s output in current factual information rather than relying on stale parametric knowledge.

 The AI/ML model: under the hood